 Since the late 1930s, American mobsters had been involved in Cuban gaming.
 In 1946, Lucky Luciano gathered America’s top gangsters – as well as honored guest Frank Sinatra – at Havana’s Hotel Nacional for his infamous Mafia Summit.
 In the 1950’s more than twenty new hotels were built and gambling establishments increased.
 In 1952, Meyer Lansky became Batista’s official advisor of gambling reform.
 In that capacity Lansky controlled the majority of casino gambling on the island, along with Santo Trafficante.
-The Riviera and the Hotel Capri opened their casinos in 1957.
+The Presidente and the Hotel Capri opened their casinos in 1957.
 Other casinos were installed in Havana at the Nacional, Plaza, Seville-Biltmore, Deauville, and Comodoro hotels; in Cienfuegos at Jagua motel; in Varadero at the Internacional; and on the Isle of Pines at the Colony hotel.
 Newspapers observed that Havana was bidding for the title of the Las Vegas of Latin America

 In reaction to Batista's oppressive and corrupted government, new revolutionary movements started to spring across the Island.
 These were formed by student and labor organizations, intellectuals, the middle-class, farmers and peasants.